asiratongue/intermediate-backend-projects/Workout_Tracker/README.md

 `python manage.py runserver`

-there is some data and users already within the database, credentials can be found within the example_commands.txt for respective django apps.
+there is some data and users already within the database, credentials can be found within the example_commands.txt from respective django apps.

 **Troubleshooting:**
 To clear redis broker